Lulukaros/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float: // that print a decimal value of a number

 100-decimal_to_hexadecimal: // that converts from base 10 to base 16

+101-rot13: // encrypts the text you give it